e107inc/e107/.github/ISSUE_TEMPLATE/QUESTION.md

 ---
 name: Question
 about: Ask about behavior that you can't find documented anywhere
 title: ''
-labels: question
+labels: 'type: question'
 assignees: ''

 ---

 <!-- If you know that something isn't working the way it should, -->